-^{1.} The applicable motor capacity indicated is the maximum capacity applicable for use of the Mitsubishi 4-pole standard motor.

-2. The rated output capacity indicated assumes that the output voltage is 220V.

-- 4. The maximum output voltage does not exceed the power supply voltage.
+- 1. The applied motor capacity indicated is the maximum capacity applicable for use of the Mitsubishi 4-pole standard motor. - 2.
+The rated output capacity indicated assumes that the output voltage is 230V. - 3.
+The % value of the overload current rating indicated is the ratio of the overload current to the inverter's rated output current. - For repeated duty, allow time for the inverter and motor to return to or below the temperatures under 100% load. - 4.
+The maximum output voltage does not exceed the power supply voltage.
 You can set the maximum output voltage to any value below the power supply voltage.
 However, the pulse voltage value of the inverter output side voltage remains unchanged at about √2 that of the power supply. - 5.
-The power supply capacity varies with the value of the power supply side inverter impedance (including those of the input reactor and cables). - 6.
-The inverter with filter pack is open type (IP00). - 7.
-The leakage current indicated is equivalent to one-phase of cable for the three-phase three wire \bot connection.
+The power supply capacity changes with the values of the power supply side inverter impedances (including those of the input reactor and cables).

+(2) Three-phase 400V power supply